Fixing SIFT vs ORB Performance in UAV Photos

 _, mask = cv2.findFundamentalMat(pts1, pts2, cv2.FM_RANSAC, param1=3.0, param2=0.99)

-The param1=3.0 controls the maximum epipolar distance in pixels, while param2=0.99 sets the confidence level for RANSAC convergence.
-This configuration aligns with established computer vision standards for aerial triangulation and prevents false planar assumptions in complex topography.
+param1=3.0 controls the maximum epipolar distance in pixels; param2=0.99 sets the RANSAC confidence level.
 Refer to the official OpenCV Feature Matching Documentation for implementation details on epipolar geometry constraints.

 Dynamic Fallback Routing & Pipeline Integration

 Static detector selection fails when flight conditions deviate from mission planning.
-Implement a routing layer that evaluates validation metrics in real-time and switches algorithms mid-pipeline:
+The routing layer below evaluates validation metrics in real-time and switches algorithms mid-pipeline:

 flowchart TD